Cosmology with supernova Encore in the strong lensing cluster MACS J0138-2155: Lens model comparison and H0 measurement: Introduction

-We present here the results of the experiment and blind analysis, where we report the model predictions from each of the teams.
-At the time of writing this paper, the time delay(s) between the multiple images of SN Encore were being measured for the first time \citep{Pierel+2025} and kept secret from the modeling teams.
+We present here the results of the experiment and blind analysis, and we report the model predictions from each team.
+At the time of writing, the time delay(s) between the multiple images of SN Encore were being measured for the first time \citep{Pierel+2026} and kept secret from the modeling teams.
 After the time delay was measured, we used the mass models without modifications to measure the value of $H_0$.
-The seven independent lens mass model predictions were unblinded only within the modeling teams on December 10, 2024 (and not shared with co-authors involved in time-delay measurements).
-The subsequent cosmographic unblinding of both the time delays and the lens mass model results took place on July 28, 2025.
-Sects.~\ref{sec:obs} to \ref{sec:H0-td} were written before the cosmographic unblinding, and Sects.~\ref{sec:H0} and \ref{sec:SNeReappear} were written after the unblinding.
-Our careful blind analysis enables us to provide a value of $H_0$ without experimenter bias, which is crucial to assess the Hubble tension.
-Furthermore, our predictions of the future reappearance of SN Encore and SN Requiem instill us with prescient knowledge to strategize future observations and catch their reappearance.
+The seven independent lens mass-model predictions were unblinded only within the modeling teams on December 10, 2024 (and not shared with coauthors involved in the time-delay measurements).
+The subsequent cosmographic unblinding of both the time delays and the lens mass-model results took place on July 28, 2025.
+Sects.~\ref{sec:obs} to \ref{sec:H0-td} were written before cosmographic unblinding, and Sects.~\ref{sec:H0} and \ref{sec:SNeReappear} were written after unblinding.
+Our careful blind analysis enables us to provide a value of $H_0$ without experimenter bias, which is crucial for assessing the Hubble tension.
+Furthermore, our predictions of the future reappearance of SN Encore and SN Requiem instill in us with prescient knowledge to strategize future observations and catch their reappearance.